alberon/dotfiles/opt/drush/README.txt

 from the "examples" folder into $HOME/.drush or the folder /etc/drush and edit to suit.
 See comments in example.drush.ini for more details.

+You may also use environment variables to control the php settings that Drush will use.
+There are three options:

+    export PHP_INI='/path/to/php.ini'

+    export DRUSH_INI='/path/to/drush.ini'

+    export PHP_OPTIONS='-d memory_limit="128M"'

+In the case of PHP_INI and DRUSH_INI, these environment variables specify the full path to a php.ini or drush.ini file, should you wish to use one that is not in one of the standard locations described above.
+The PHP_OPTIONS environment variable can be used to specify individual options that should be passed to php on the command line when Drush is executed.

 Drush requires a fairly unrestricted php environment to run in.
 In particular, you should insure that safe_mode, open_basedir, disable_functions and disable_classes are empty.
+If you are using php 5.3.x, you may also need to add the following definitions to your php.ini file:

+magic_quotes_gpc = Off
+magic_quotes_runtime = Off
+magic_quotes_sybase = Off

 INSTALLING DRUSH ON WINDOWS:
 ----------------------------

 Windows support has improved, but is still lagging.
-Consider using on Linux/Unix/OSX using Virtualbox or other virtual machine.
+For full functionality, consider using on Linux/Unix/OSX using Virtualbox or other virtual machine.

 There is a Windows msi installer for drush available at: